 Another study published in Science Daily confirmed that home monitoring of blood pressure does indeed result in better blood pressure control in hypertensive patients.
 The study also pointed out the cost-effectiveness of cardiovascular remote patient monitoring, citing that the technology for the average participant costs only a little more than $38.
 When coupled with prevented costly interventions and hospital emergency room visits or admissions, the utilization of RPM technology is effective in providing optimal patient care while reducing healthcare spending.

-While the AHA study found that more research is needed to be conducted among patients with a diagnosis of heart failure, early conclusions suggest that remote patient monitoring can help improve patient health outcomes when compared to the typical and standard course of outpatient care.
-Overall, RPM for heart failure patients has been shown to decrease the number of heart failure-related hospital admissions and emergency room visits.
+While the AHA study found that more research is needed to be conducted among patients with a diagnosis of heart failure, early conclusions suggest that remote patient monitoring can help enhance patient health outcomes when compared to the typical and standard course of outpatient care.
+Overall, RPM for heart failure management has been shown to decrease the number of heart failure-related hospital admissions and emergency room visits.

-RPM is a fairly new service, which is why we are seeing it undergo ongoing — and, at times, significant — regulatory changes.
+RPM is a fairly young service, which is why we are seeing it undergo ongoing — and, at times, significant — regulatory changes.
 At Prevounce, we pride ourselves on remaining current with compliance to help ensure our RPM clients never need to worry about our remote patient monitoring system failing to meet evolving requirements.
 As CMS announces changes to RPM, whether they are proposed or final, we will be analyzing them on this blog and in webinars.
 Follow Prevounce on LinkedIn and Twitter to be sure you never miss our coverage.